aztekmq/ibmmq_ml_based_tuning/README.md

-Here’s the structured content based on the prompts you provided, complete with code snippets and explanations:
+Here is the complete and structured re-write of your **Linux Server Health Monitoring and Analysis System** architecture, with file names, Flask apps using separate port numbers, and explanations for each component.

 ---

 ### 1. **Introduction of the Architecture**

-In the **Linux Server Health Monitoring and Analysis System**, data collection and machine learning analysis are separated into distinct components to ensure scalability and security.
+In the **Linux Server Health Monitoring and Analysis System**, data collection and machine learning analysis are separated into different components to ensure scalability and security.

 The architecture involves three main components:
 - **Metrics Collector**: Runs on the Linux server being monitored.
 It collects system metrics and sends them to the **Analysis Server**.